ambrosebentiba/js-week-20-04/README.md

 *SPECIAL THANKS*

 Rory McCrossan on the stack overflow forums who provided an outdated but still helpful demonstration on how to make a progress bar.

+this website is open source and can be modified s you wish